jonnonz1/nz-statute-book/acts/public/1956/government-superannuation-fund-act-1956.md

   (a) who have attained the age of 50 years; and
-  (b) who have completed not less than 10 years' contributory service; and (c) who have agreed in writing that this section should apply to them; and (d) in respect of whom the State Services Commissioner has agreed in writing that this section should apply to them.
+  (b) who have completed not less than 10 years' contributory service; and (c) who have agreed in writing that this section should apply to them; and (d) in respect of whom the Public Service Commissioner has agreed in writing that this section should apply to them.

 ### 88T Calculation of retiring allowance
 (1) The retiring allowance of every contributor to the Fund under this Part who is entitled under section 88S(2) or section 61K (as applied by section 88Z) to receive a retiring allowance shall be an amount equal to the pension percentage of the contributor's final average earnings.